 From exploring the city’s history, to great shopping and restaurants, this travel guide will help you plan your day trip to Oxford.

-Their handy website allows you to book planes, trains and buses all through one platform.
+It’s a very walkable city and the roads can get busy.
+If you’re visiting I’d recommend taking public transport if possible.
+My trip was in collaboration with Omio, a travel booking site which allows you to book planes, trains and buses all through one platform.
 Most of the tickets are e-tickets, so you don’t have to worry about printing in advance, and it’s super simple to use.

 I booked a National Express coach and had an easy journey from High Wycombe to Oxford, enjoying beautiful views of historic West Wycombe and the impressive Buckinghamshire and Oxfordshire countryside.